Single-handed is best. They didn't learn to ride a bike on a tandem.

 No. Numbers and letters must be the same color.
 These must be Arabic numerals and the letters capital letters.

 Can the Opti SYMBOL be a different color?

 Yes, to the best of our knowledge.

-Every boat built gets a sticker from the International Sailing Federation (ISAF) which used to be called the International Yacht Racing Union (IYRU).
-The builder affixes this toward the bow of your boat.
-123987 might be a number you would see on the Blue Plate.
-The builder then buys a USA Sail Number from its class association (USODA).
-ISAF #123987 is then issued USA # 14113.
-This number and the ISAF numbers are forever latched together.
+Every boat built gets a sticker from the World Sailing Federation (WS) (formerly known as the International Sailing Federation (ISAF) and the International Yacht Racing Union (IYRU).
+The builder affixes this toward the bow of your boat, usually on the aft-facing section of the mast partner.
+The builder then buys a USA Sail Number from its class association (USODA) who issues a sail number for that hull.
+This sail number and the WS/ISAF/IYRU plaque numbers are forever married to one another.

 These are the only exceptions and you are supposed to charter only from the firms supplying boats to the regatta host.
-When you register, where it asks for ISAF number you write, “Charter” or “Club-owned Boat” and then put in the SAIL NUMBER registered to you that you will be using at the regatta.
+The charter company or Club Sailing Director will be able to provide you with the sail number associated with the boat you are using.

 To simply “charter” a boat for a dollar (in order to use a non-matching sail, as an example) is a violation of the standards that the Racing Rules of Sailing (RRS) are designed for.
 The charter cost should be the same to all requiring a charter at the regatta.

 I just want to use a sail number from another boat owned by my family, is that OK?

 Sure.
 When you use the online event registration process, you will see that any skipper in your family can use any boat owned by your family.